0xPolygon/polygon-docs/docs/cdk/architecture/staking-the-bridge.md

 There are three roles, each of which performs specific actions to manage the STB system:

 - Admin: Can upgrade and pause the system.
-- Escrow manager: Can withdraw token backing from the respective escrow contract to invest using the `managerWithdraw()` function.
+- Escrow manager: Can withdraw token backing from the respective escrow contract to stake using the `managerWithdraw()` function and contribute to network security, or achieve other goals.
 - Risk manager: Can invoke `setIssuanceCap()` multiple times to increase or reduce the issuance cap.

 ## STB transaction flow vs. existing LxLy flow